 - I. Establish a strong mix of uses focused around Victoria's downtown core area as the primary regional employment, business and cultural centre; - II.
 Focus employment and population growth primarily in complete communities, located in areas that meet criteria described in Objective 3.1, that will encourage the development of walkable, bikeable and transit-focused areas with a dense mix of housing, employment, services and public open space; - III.
-Increase the proportion of apartments, row houses and other attached housing types within the Growth Policy AreaUrban Containment Policy Area, especially within complete communities; and, - IV.
-Locate a minimum of 95% of the region's new dwelling units to 2038 within the Growth PolicyUrban Containment Policy Area.
+Increase the proportion of apartments, row houses and other attached housing types within the Urban Containment Policy Area, especially within complete communities; and, - IV.
+Locate a minimum of 95% of the region's new dwelling units to 2038 within the Urban Containment Policy Area.

-The aim of keeping urban settlement compact is to concentrate growth within a firm Growth PolicyUrban Containment Policy Area Boundary that will over time result in the creation of centres and connecting corridors that can be effectively served by express-bus transit.
+The aim of keeping urban settlement compact is to concentrate growth within a firm Urban Containment Policy Area Boundary that will over time result in the creation of centres and connecting corridors that can be effectively served by express-bus transit.
 This lays the foundation to achieve a longer term objective of connecting the downtown Victoria-Douglas Street-Uptown corridor with Colwood and Langford by high-capacity public transit running in a dedicated right-of-way.

-To support quality of life and community character in rural areas, urban containment directs growth into complete communities to reduce development pressures in the Saanich
+To support quality of life and community character in rural areas, urban containment directs growth into complete communities to reduce development pressures in the Saanich Peninsula, rural West Shore, Sooke and the Juan de Fuca Electoral Area.
+Growth outside the growth boundary is to be kept to 5% or less of the regional total.

-1 Table 1 provides a general forecastprojections, for information only, of population, dwelling units and employment in 2038 by sub-region-that could be expected under the Regional Growth Strategy.
+1 Table 1 provides projections, for information only, of population, dwelling units and employment in 2038 that could be expected under the Regional Growth Strategy.